choptastic/sql_bridge/README.md

 ## Key Generation (0.7.0+)

-If, for some reason, you aren't using your RDBMS's built-in key generation (like MySQL's `auto_increment` or Postgres' `SERIAL`), then you can use SQL Bridge's key generation system. ?By default, if the primary key field of a table is not using a built-in key generation, then SQL Bridge can generate a key for you when saving via `db:save` or its sibling `db:insert` (it does not apply to `db:update` - hopefully for obvious reasons).
+If, for some reason, you aren't using your RDBMS's built-in key generation (MySQL's `auto_increment`, Postgres' `SERIAL`, etc.), then you can use SQL Bridge's key generation system.
+By default, if the primary key field of a table is not using a built-in key generation, then SQL Bridge can generate a key for you when inserting a row with via `db:save` or its sibling `db:insert` (it does not apply to `db:update` - hopefully for obvious reasons).

 The default implementation here can be found in [`sql_bridge_random_key_generator.erl`](https://github.com/choptastic/sql_bridge/blob/master/src/sql_bridge_random_key_generator.erl).